AmazonSmile has shipped out for more impactful ventures, so we’ve curated a list of alternatives for your animal rescue.

 So who needs Amazon?!

 There are plenty of other places out there that understand the significant impact even one person can make.
-The options listed here are just some of the AmazonSmile alternatives for animal rescues to take advantage of, and if you’ve read our previous Muttric about fundraising in 2023, you know we’re big on community!
+The options listed here are just some of the AmazonSmile alternatives for animal rescues to take advantage of, and if you’ve read our previous Muttric about , you know we’re big on community!